cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 ### Project Scaffolding from a Design Reference

 **Scenario**: I have a reference architecture document and want to turn it into a working project structure with all the right files and conventions.
+This is exactly how bip was built: starting from a design sketch and building out the full CLI.

 ```mermaid
 sequenceDiagram